wanchichen/ml_superb_dynabench_submission/README.md

 ![image](https://github.com/user-attachments/assets/9640f902-e4c9-4838-a5dd-03ea6d4edbae)

 Choose the zipped file from the file explorer.
 Once you press the submit button, the upload will begin and you will receive a confirmation email.

+We anticipate inference to take anywhere from 6 to 24 hours, depending on your model size.
+For our MMS baseline, it took approximately 12 hours.
+If you have any questions or concerns regarding your submission status, please send a message in our slack channel.